 However, with a real estate AI chatbot, organizations can engage with customers, answer their queries, schedule site visits, share and collect documents, verify documents, and also remind them of EMIs or upcoming schedules.
 This ultimately improves customer experience, which in turn leads to customer loyalty and more customers.

-Using Generative AI tools, you can predict the value of a property based on factors such as location, size, and access to amenities.
+Using Generative AI services, you can predict the value of a property based on factors such as location, size, and access to amenities.
 It can help real estate agents and investors determine the value of a property quickly and accurately.

 Moreover, ChatGPT can generate personalized property recommendations based on a buyer’s search history and preferences.
 As a result, buyers may have an easier time finding properties that suit their specific needs.